MicrosoftDocs/PowerShell-Docs/dsc/get-test-set.md

 ## Set

 The **Set** method of a resource attempts to force the Node to become compliant with the resource's *desired state*.
-The **Set** method is meant to be **idempotent**, meaning that **Set** can be run multiple times and always get the same result (the Node in it's desired state).
+The **Set** method is meant to be **idempotent**, which means that **Set** could be run multiple times and always get the same result without errors.
 When you run [Start-DSCConfiguration](Start-DSCConfiguration), the LCM cycles through each resource in the currently applied configuration.
-The LCM retrievs key values for the current resource instance from the ".mof" file and uses them as parameters for the **Test** method.
+The LCM retrieves key values for the current resource instance from the ".mof" file and uses them as parameters for the **Test** method.
 If the **Test** method returns `$True`, the Node is compliant with the current resource, and the **Set** method is skipped.
 If the **Test** returns `$False`, the Node is non-compliant.
 The LCM passes the resource instance's key values as parameters to the resource's **Set** method, restoring the Node to compliance.

 By specifying the `-Verbose` and `-Wait` parameters, you can watch the progress of the `Start-DSCConfiguration` cmdlet.
 In this example, the Node is already compliant.
 The `Verbose` output indicates that the **Set** method was skipped.